lambus-platform/titanium-growing-form/README.md

 A form that expands / collapses based on the current input field.
 Also known as "growing form" or "stepper form".

-⚠️ This project is currently work in progress and should not be used in production so far.

 ## Requirements

 - [x] Titanium SDK (`npm i titanium`)